 This is an issue in marriages of all lengths, but if your spouse has been building debt for years without your knowledge, you could be in for a nasty surprise.

-If you’re close to retirement, you don’t want to start off a new phase of your life in a deep hole.
+If you’re close to retirement, you don’t want to start a new phase of your life in a deep hole.
 It’s yet another reminder to keep a close eye on the family finances, all of them.

 Like most situations involving money and ending a marriage, things get complicated when it comes to divorce and retirement.
 There’s a lot to consider and many moving parts, and these are just a few.